NewMaxT/Join-To-Create-VC-Discord/README.md

 - Send Messages
 - Manage Roles (for autorole feature)

+## Discord Developer Portal Setup

+### Required Scopes
+When creating your bot invite link, you need to select these scopes:
+- `bot` - Required to add the bot to servers
+- `applications.commands` - Required for slash commands support (WIP)

+### Required Bot Permissions
+In the Discord Developer Portal, enable these permissions for your bot:
+- **General Permissions**
+  - View Channels
+  - Send Messages
+  - Manage Messages (for sticky messages)
+  - Read Message History (for sticky messages)
+  - Add Reactions (for reaction roles, WIP)

+- **Voice Channel Permissions**
+  - Connect
+  - Move Members
+  - Manage Channels

+- **Role Permissions**
+  - Manage Roles (for autorole feature)

+### Privileged Gateway Intents
+Enable these intents in the Discord Developer Portal:
+- SERVER MEMBERS INTENT - Required for autorole feature
+- MESSAGE CONTENT INTENT - Required for command handling

 ## Notes

 - Only server administrators can manage voice channel creators